 The results can be used alongside a resume to provide a wider picture.

-Many large financial and consulting firms include a pymetric assessment as part of their application pathways.
+Many organizations, including large financial and consulting firms, use a pymetric assessment as part of their application pathways.
 One example is the UPS Pymetrics Assessment.

 Organizations sample current employees’ attributes.
 The personas generated from this are used as a benchmark to assess and compare new applicants.

 The tests can be tailored for different organizations and/or roles.

 Some companies who use pymetrics tests are:

 - JP Morgan

 Why are Pymetric Tests Useful?

 A pymetric assessment is free from bias because it measures a candidate’s skills and personality traits objectively.

 Personal information such as educational background and work history is not required.

 This means that test results are fair.
 The resulting selection process contributes to a diverse workforce.